© Crown copyright 2020

 - a professional or trade association recognised by the customs authorities of a member state or accredited in the Customs Union, for the purposes of providing such qualifications

 HMRC recognises that the availability of professional qualifications is limited so the focus is likely to be on the demonstration and evidence of practical competence over a previous 3 year period.

 If you use a contracted person to complete your customs work, this criteria will be considered met if the contracted person holds AEOC status.

-7.2 What will HMRC accept as evidence of practical standards of competence?
+7.2 Find out what HMRC will accept as evidence of practical standards of competence